Chapter 0: introduction

 The distinguishing feature of a CPU is not the fact that it computes but rather its central role as a controller of other components (hence the name Central Processing Unit).
 The CPU issues most of the commands to other components: memories, I/O devices, … or even computing units.
 In fact, a GPU is one such CPU-controlled computing unit.
 GPUs are specialized in a category of tasks that includes graphics rendering (as can be inferred from its full name, Graphics Processing Unit).

-This does not answer the question of how exactly a GPU achieves its magic.
-There are two parts to the answer: parallelism and specialization.
+This does not tell us how a GPU achieves its magic.
+There are two parts to the full answer: parallelism and specialization.

 GPUs are highly parallel devices, unlike the sequential CPUs (in reality, CPUs are free to rely on parallelism as long as some illusion of sequentiality is maintained).
-CPUs need this sequentiality because they typically run a program only once and support complex control flows; e.g., previous instructions may impact which instructions are to be run later.
-In contrast, consider graphics rendering: to render a pixel, we run a simple program (100 instructions in our example) with a basic control flow many times.
+CPUs need this sequentiality to support complex control flows; e.g., previous instructions may impact which instructions are to be run later.
+In contrast, consider graphics rendering: to render a pixel, we run a simple program (100 instructions in our example) with a basic control flow once per pixel.
 Each run of the program handles a single pixel.
 The same 100 instructions are run for all pixels.
 Since different runs of this program do not influence each other (the color of a pixel usually does not depend on that of its neighbors), we can just cram lots of cores on the GPU and let each of them manage one run of the program!
 But wait, CPU cores are not cheap.
 How could this option be practical?

 Although GPUs first gained traction for their use in graphics rendering, they are now widely for code that can leverage their massive parallelism — AI or crypto mining come to mind (or whatever kids are up to these days).

-I do not currently describe the inner workings of GPUs in detail.
-For a first introduction to the topic, I recommend checking both this beginner-friendly video overview and this more quantitative/memory-centric one.
+For a first introduction to the inner workings of GPUs, please refer to this beginner-friendly video overview and this more quantitative/memory-centric one.

 GPUs stem from a complicated and still ongoing history.
 They were developped incrementally, evolving from processors for almost fixed pipelines to the very flexible computing devices we have today.
-They do not seem to have settled on a stable form yet.
-For instance, modern graphics cards support real-time raytracing and upscaling.
-Concretely, what this means is that some hardware manufacturers are adding custom instructions specialized for these tasks.
+They do not seem to have settled on a stable form yet, as exemplified by the recent emergence of features such as real-time raytracing and upscaling: hardware manufacturers are often extending their devices with new, custom instructions specialized for some tasks, and providing developers with ways of using these facilities.

-GPU implementationis vary wildly across generations or manufacturers.
-This is bad for programmers: ideally, we would like to write a program once and to have it run on any hardware.
-If our program runs fine on our computer but nowhere else, it probably is quite useless.
+GPU implementations vary wildly across generations and manufacturers.
+This is bad for programmers — ideally, we would like to write a program once and to have it run on any hardware (we are not merely programming for ourselves!).
+Alas, different GPUs have different APIs.

-Vulkan is the library that we use during this series.
-I picked it over its concurrents because it is low-level, cross-platform, based on an open standard and modern in its design (nice debugging facilities, multi GPUs support).
-Its extensibility and flexibility make it a good fit for the shifting nature of the GPU landscape.
+I picked Vulkan it over its (many) concurrents because it is low-level, cross-platform, based on an open standard, modern in its design (nice debugging facilities, multi GPUs support) and extensible.